5ifar/Business_Insights_360/Project Implementation/Documentation.md

 - Change P&L Matrix Style Preset to Default/Transparent and adjust the padding to 2 to avoid any scroll bars.
 Add visual shadow.
 - Resize Top Markets & Top Products visuals to equal size and use format painter to copy the formatting from P&L Matrix visual.
 Add Region Field to Top Market Rows.
 - For Net Sales Performance visual, add visual shadow.
 Set line and shade area color according to the background color palette.

+### Step 3: Adding Key Elements to Finance Dashboard

+- Add markers to the Performance over Time Area chart visual.
+- Add custom titles for Top Customers/Products visuals based on the line item selected in the P&L Matrix visual.
+For this we’ll create 2 new measures and configure them as conditionally formatted tiles for the corresponding visuals.

+  Top / Bottom Customers Visual Title Measure: `Top / Bottom Customers Visual Title = "Customers by " & [P&L Selected Row]`

+  Top / Bottom Products Visual Title Measure: `Top / Bottom Products Visual Title = "Products by " & [P&L Selected Row]`
+- Update the P&L Matrix title to P&L Statement.
+- Update Slicers field grouping.
+Add Market field to Region Slicer.
+Replace Market Slicer by Product Slicer.
+Add Segment and Category fields to the Product Slicer.
+Remove background and format Value Background color to White.
+- Remove the background from FY-Q-YTX Slicers.
+Edit Value text to Bold and Background color to White.
+- We’ll add 3 Key Performance Indicators:

+1. Net Sales:

+   Set NS $ Measure as the Value field and fiscal_year in the Trend axis field.
+In the target field we need Net Sales from last year so for this we’ll create a new measure:

+   `NS $ LY = CALCULATE([NS $], SAMEPERIODLASTYEAR(dim_date[date]))`

+   Change the Target label to LY.

+2. Gross Margin %:

+   Set GM % Measure as the Value field and fiscal_year in the Trend axis field.
+In the target field we need Gross Margin % from last year so for this we’ll create a new measure:

+   `GM % LY = CALCULATE([GM %], SAMEPERIODLASTYEAR(dim_date[date]))`

+   Change the Target label to LY.

+3. Net Profit %:

+   Set Net Profit % Measure as the Value field and fiscal_year in the Trend axis field.
+In the target field we need Net Profit % from last year so for this we’ll create a new measure:

+   `Net Profit % LY = CALCULATE([Net Profit %], SAMEPERIODLASTYEAR(dim_date[date]))`

+   Change the Target label to LY.